 I would like to talk with someone about the program.
-Who do I contact?
+Whom do I contact?

-If you are considering applying to the Instructional Technology program, you should first look around this website to see if it has the information you need.
-If not, then the first person to contact is the Program Coordinator, Dr. Brad Morris, firstname.lastname@example.org, 330-672-0590.
+If you are considering applying to the Educational Technology program, you should first examine this website.
+It probably has the information you need.
+If not, then the first person to contact is the program coordinator, Dr. Elena Novak (email@example.com, 330-672-0536).

 What are the technology requirements for the programs and courses?

-This is an Instructional Technology program in which you will be expected to use a variety of technologies, especially computers and online technologies.
-You should have a relatively up-to-date computer and a fast and reliable Internet connection, plus basic productivity software such as word processing and so on.
+In the Educational Technology program, you will use a variety of technologies, especially computers, various software programs, and online resources.
+You need an up-to-date computer and a fast and reliable Internet connection, an updated Web browser, and basic productivity software such as word processing and others.
 Specific courses may have other requirements for hardware and software.
-Without these basics, then it will prove difficult or impossible to complete coursework, assignments, projects, and other parts of the degree programs.

 Are any of the courses web-based?